Apostille & Document Legalization Services in Charlotte, NC

 What Is an Apostille (Explained Simply)?

-Here’s the easiest way to think about it:
+The easiest way to understand it:

-An apostille verifies the notary (and the state official who issued it).
+• An apostille verifies the notary and the state official who issued it.

 Apostille vs. Legalization: Hague vs. Non-Hague Countries